vpathuis/ultraheat/README.md

 WARNING: everytime this is called, battery time of the UH50 will go down by about 30 minutes!
 This package has been tested with the Landys & Gyr UH50 type LUGCUH50.
 Other models are likely to work as well.

-## Using the python integration
+## Using the python integration from CLI

-To use the module as a script, call the module directly (uh50_api.uh50) and follow the instructions through the command line.
-This requires access to the serial ports and might only works as root.
+To use the module as a script, call the module directly with an -h flag, which will explain how to use it.
+Reading the serial port requires access to the serial ports and might only works as root.

-To use the module as an API:
+## Using the python integration as API
 ```python
 import uh50_api